zenml-io/zenml/docs/book/collaborate/zenml-server.md

 pip install zenml[server]
 ```

-Starting a local ZenServer instance is as simple as typing
+Starting a local ZenServer instance can be done by typing
 `zenml server up`.
 This will start the server as a background daemon process
 accessible on your local machine, by default on port 8000: